-Length: 800 words minimum; 1000 words maximum; 12 pt. font (Arial, Times New Roman); double Spaced and APA format.
+Length: 800 words minimum; 1000 words maximum; 12 pt. font (Arial, Times New Roman); double spaced

 Process: Paper will be submitted in Canvas in the Assignment and will be checked through Turnitin.
 Instructions:

 Answer the questions listed in the overview using your own experiences and specific examples from the videos and readings presented in this section.
 You do not need to provide summaries, but you should include details from the course materials that give evidence to: